Skin Cancer

 Q.

-What is basal cell cancer and what does it look like?
+What is basal cell carcinoma and what does it look like?

 A.

 Basal cell carcinoma is the most common type of skin cancer.
-It usually appears on sun-exposed areas as a blemish that won't heal or a persistent, pearly, shiny bump.
+It usually appears on sun-exposed areas as a blemish that won't heal, a persistent pearly or shiny bump, or a red rough patch.
 The area may bleed with minor trauma.
-There are several other presentations including one that appears like a red, rough patch.
-Sometimes, they are mistaken for pimples, cysts, or rashes.
-Basal cell carcinoma almost never spreads to the lymph nodes or internal organs, except under rare circumstances.
-However, it can invade and destroy the immediately surrounding tissue and cause deformity if left unchecked.
+While it rarely spreads to other organs, it can damage surrounding tissue if left untreated.

 Q.